There was more than one pair of Ruby Slippers in Dorothy's closet?

 The pair that belongs to the American public

 Each of these pairs of Ruby Slippers have an interesting story to tell.
 And here at the National Museum of American History, we're grateful for the anonymous 1979 donation that brought our pair—your pair—of Ruby Slippers to the American people.
-We plan to display the Ruby Slippers in our new culture exhibition, opening in 2018, for years to come.
+We plan to display the Ruby Slippers in our upcoming new culture exhibition for years to come.
 But even in the carefully-maintained environmental conditions of the museum, time and exposure to light have taken a toll on our Ruby Slippers.
 Our Kickstarter campaign, Keep Them Ruby, will help us conduct the conservation work and build the new, state-of-the-art exhibition case necessary to preserve and display the Ruby Slippers for future generations.
 We hope you'll support us on our journey to Keep Them Ruby.

 Ryan Lintelman is entertainment curator in the Division of Culture and the Arts.
+While the Ruby Slippers are off display, Indiana Jones objects will be in their place.